AMWA-TV/bcp-004-01/docs/Receiver Capabilities.md

 ### Constraint Set Metadata

-Each Parameter Constraint is given a unique identifier - a URN.
-Parameter Constraints defined by the AMWA have the form:

 Additional metadata about each Constraint Set MAY be included, using the metadata attributes listed in the Capabilities register in the [NMOS Parameter Registers][].
 Metadata attributes defined by the AMWA have the form:
 ```
 urn:x-nmos:cap:meta:<attribute>